metno/weatherapi-docs/doc/FAQ.md

 ## Solar energy

-### Q. Are historic measurements or historic predictions for the solar energy that
+### Q. Are historic solar energy data available?

-reaches the earth surface and if yes how can we access them?
+A: Historic predictions of the solar energy that reaches the earth surface is available from the archive of our weather prediction model on THREDDS.

-A: Historic predictions of solar energy are available from the archive of our weather prediction model.
 The radiation parameters are available in NetCDF format on [THREDDS](https://thredds.met.no/thredds/catalog/meps25epsarchive/catalog.html).
 Choose the files with the following name: `meps_mbr0_extracted_2_5km_XXXXX`.

 ----------------------------------------